-London counts eight royal parks including Regent’s Park, which is definitely one of my favourites.
-The more time I spend in this vast green space in the heart of Central London, the more I appreciate its variety of activities and stunning landscapes.
-It’s especially magical during the spring and autumn seasons, when the light and colours are truly breathtaking.
+London counts eight Royal Parks, and Regent’s Park is without a doubt one of my favourites.
+The more time I spend in this vast green oasis in the heart of Central London, the more I fall for its endless charm, from peaceful gardens to lively corners full of life.
+It feels different every time, yet always inspiring.

 A royal Park in the heart of London